vb64/pipeline.integrity/README.md

 [In Russian](READMEru.md)

-Free, open source PipelineIntegrity library designed to calculate the degree of danger of pipeline metal loss defects according to the ASME B31G method.
+The free, open source PipelineIntegrity library designed to calculate the degree of danger of pipeline metal loss defects according to the ASME B31G method.

 ![ASME B31G method](docs/asme/img/fig_1_1.png)